-Hacking remains a serious problem for website owners and web hosting providers in Houston and around the world.
-Hackers attack over 10 million websites in an average year.
-Their targets range from small businesses, to huge software companies and social media networks.
+Hacking remains a serious problem for website owners and also for web hosting providers in Houston and around the world.
+In fact, hackers attack over 10 million websites in an average year.
+Moreover, their targets range from small businesses to huge software companies, and even social media networks.

 - Shared hosting servers may be compromised more easily if any of the users have weak passwords, like “123456” or “password.”
 Hackers can access these accounts with little difficulty and deface the associated websites.
 This increases the likelihood they will successfully invade other accounts on the same server.